RodeoYeeHa/behave2unitgen/README.md

 The parameter $owner and $lastname will be read out of the story. behave2unitgen will provide the data by the annotated methods getOwner() and getLastname().

-The method whenAContactIsDeleted() is Annotated with @Test and contains the code to delete a Contact.
+The method whenAContactIsDeleted() is annotated with @Test and contains the code to delete a contact.

-Lets run gradle again to start the tests:
+Let's run gradle again to start the tests:

     gradle --daemon test

-As expected, the tests succeeds as well.
-Again, we have a look at the JUnit Reports:
+As expected the tests succeeds as well.
+Again we have a look at the JUnit Reports:

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_analyse2.jpg)

 Implementing the @Then
 ----------------------

 At last we have to check the result.
-To do this, we implement the last of the three steps @Then:
+Therefore we implement the last of the three steps @Then:

     	@Test
     	@Then(value = "Then the Contacts are:$contactsAfter")